-6. Amendment and Termination
+7. Amendment and Termination

-The Plan Sponsor reserves the right to amend any one or more of the underlying Plan features or component benefits of the Plan at any time without the consent of any employee or participant.
-Although the Plan Sponsor expects to continue the Plan indefinitely, it is not legally bound to do so, and it reserves the right to terminate the Plan or any Plan feature at any time without liability.
+The Plan Sponsor reserves the right to amend any one or more of the underlying Plan features or component benefits of the Plan at any time and for any reason, in its sole discretion, without the consent of any employee or former employee or participant.
+The benefits provided under the Plan are not guaranteed benefits for covered persons or for their dependents.
+The Plan Sponsor reserves the right, in its sole discretion, to terminate the Plan or any Plan feature at any time and for any reason, without liability.
 Upon the termination of the Plan or a Plan feature, as the case may be, all elections and reductions in compensation relating to the Plan or the applicable Plan feature will terminate.